sourcegraph/about/content/blogposts/2024/cody-vscode-1-22-0-release.md

 ## See the exact context used for follow-up messages

 When you start a new chat in Cody, you’ll see a message showing the context used to respond to the first question.
-For follow-up messages after that point, only _net-new_ context would be shown as a line item in the chat previously.
+For follow-up messages after that point, only _net-new_ context was shown as a line item in the chat previously.
 The chat would actually use all previous and new contexts, but this wasn’t clear.

 Now, Cody shows net-new context and mentions that prior messages are also being used as context, making it more evident that prior context in a thread is preserved for follow-ups.